hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

 pitfalls.
 If you are also looking to leverage the power of trpc and prisma on your next app ontop of AWS, this post is for you!

-We will first go through a primer on trpc and prisma.
-Knowing the why we will go through the how, and notable obstacles you might also face.
+We will first go through a primer on tRPC and Prisma.
+Knowing the why, we will go through the how, and notable obstacles you might also face.
 Of course the whole code supporting this post is also available as a working [template](https://github.com/flyck/trpc-prisma-cdk-example).